Pests in Gardens and Landscapes: Quick Tips

 - Leaves show an asymmetrical yellow mottling with patches of green.

 - Fruit are small, lopsided, and fall off the tree easily, and the juice tastes bitter.

 What should you do if you think you have the Asian citrus psyllid or HLB disease?

 - Contact your agricultural commissioner’s office, or call the California Department of Food and Agriculture (CDFA) Exotic Pest Hotline at 1-800-491-1899 to confirm a find.

 How can I manage the psyllid and disease?

 - Plant trees from reputable nurseries to avoid bringing either the insect or HLB into your yard.

 - Learn where you are relative to quarantines.
 Don’t move citrus plants or clippings out of infested areas because doing so can spread the insect and disease.

 - Parasitic wasps that attack Asian citrus psyllids have been released in some areas.
 These wasps will help to reduce psyllid numbers but aren’t likely to stop the spread of HLB disease.

-- Because there are currently no cures for HLB disease, diseased trees must be removed to protect the trees around them from becoming infected.
+- When HLB is detected, diseased trees must be removed to protect the trees around them from becoming infected.